 Product School encourages (and at other times requires) reporting of all perceived incidents of discrimination, harassment, or other improper conduct, regardless of the offender’s identity or position.
 It is Product School policy to promptly and thoroughly investigate such reports.

 Product School expressly prohibits retaliation against any individual who reports discrimination or harassment, or participates in an investigation of such reports.
-Retaliation against an individual for reporting harassment or discrimination or for participating in an investigation of a claim of harassment or discrimination is a serious violation of this policy and, like harassment or discrimination itself, will be subject to disciplinary action.
+Retaliation against a participant or individual for reporting harassment or discrimination or for participating in an investigation of a claim of harassment or discrimination is a serious violation of this policy and, like harassment or discrimination itself, will be subject to disciplinary action.
 Acts of retaliation should be reported immediately and will be promptly investigated and addressed.

-Individuals who believe that they have been the victim of such conduct should discuss their concerns with either their immediate supervisor, or directly with Product School’s CEO.
+Participants who believe that they have been the victim of such conduct should discuss their concerns with either their immediate supervisor, their school representative, or directly with Product School’s CEO.
 Product School will courteously treat any person who invokes this complaint procedure, and the company will handle all complaints swiftly and confidentially, to the extent possible, in light of the need to take appropriate corrective action.
 Lodging a complaint will in no way be used against the participant, or have an adverse impact on the individual’s status.
 Because of the damaging nature of harassment to the victims and to the entire workforce, aggrieved participants are strongly urged to use this procedure.

-During the complaint process, the confidentiality of the information received, the privacy of the individuals involved, and the wishes of the complaining person will be protected to as great a degree as possible.
-The expressed wishes of the complaining person for confidentiality will be considered in the context of the company’s legal obligation to act on the charge and the right of the charged party to obtain information.
+During the complaint process, the confidentiality of the information received, the privacy of the participants involved, and the wishes of the complaining person will be protected to as great a degree as possible.
+The expressed wishes of the complaining participant for confidentiality will be considered in the context of the company’s legal obligation to act on the charge and the right of the charged party to obtain information.
 In most cases, however, confidentiality will be strictly maintained by the company and those involved in the investigation.
 In addition, any notes or documents written by or received by the person(s) conducting the investigation will be kept confidential to the extent possible and according to any existing state or federal law.